 It was much more a result of accessibility and authenticity.

 NBCSOS leadership held meetings in public housing, had translators at every meeting and event, and even provided childcare when needed.
-They listened to families: youth, parents, guardians, and grandparents about their needs, wants, and experiences.
+We listened to families: youth, parents, guardians, and grandparents about their needs, wants, and experiences.
 We created a collective identity and always determined “next steps” together as a coalition.
 Many members took on leadership roles, forming various subcommittees and leading particular actions.

 It was incredibly important to ensure that nobody was left out of conversations that would shape our schools and that members felt respected, heard, and empowered.
 “Nothing about us without us” became a popular mantra throughout the resistance.